serkanpeldek/speechtotext/README.md

    python stt.py
    ```

-2. The script will download audio from the specified YouTube video, transcribe it using OpenAI's GPT-4 Turbo, and generate corrected transcripts for professional and analytical purposes.
+2. The script will download audio from the specified YouTube video, transcribe it using OpenAI's model, and generate corrected transcripts for professional and analytical purposes.

 3. The transcripts will be saved in the `downloads` folder with filenames:
    - `sales_transcript.txt` (original transcript)